Lab Members

 Undergraduate Research Assistant – Ashmita Kalyanaraman

-Ashmita Kalyanaraman is in her third year at The University of Texas at Austin, pursuing a Bachelor's Degree (B.S.) in Neuroscience.
+Ashmita Kalyanaraman is in her fourth year at The University of Texas at Austin, pursuing a Bachelor's Degree (B.S.) in Neuroscience.

 She is motivated by the potential for neuroscience research to inform clinical interventions and improve the quality of life for individuals with hearing loss, tinnitus, and other sensory or neurological disorders.